Hypothesis Testing for Regression Models#

 \[Y = \theta_0 + 0 X = \theta_{0}\]

-When you multiply anything by zero the answer is always 0.
-If the coefficient for our X variable is 0, regardless what the value of X is this will compute to 0.
+When you multiply anything by zero, the answer is always 0.
+If the coefficient for our X variable is 0, regardless of what the value of X is, this will compute to 0.
 We can simplify our prediction equation and remove the X term from the equation.
-Our predictive equation for Y is no longer dependent on or influence by the predictor variable X.
+Our predictive equation for Y is no longer dependent on or influenced by the predictor variable X.

 This is essentially saying that there is no relationship between X and Y. This is the concept that underlies hypothesis testing in regression analysis.
 If there is a relationship between X and Y the regression parameter for X needs to be non-zero.
 If it is non-zero, then the value of X will have some effect of the prediction of Y, albeit it potentially quite small, but an effect none the less.

-To statistically test for a effect we requires an explicitly stated null hypothesis and alternative hypothesis.
+To statistically test for an effect we require an explicitly stated null hypothesis and alternative hypothesis.
 We will then use our observed data to summarise the evidence to determine if there is enough evidence to reject the null hypothesis in favour of the alternative.
 For each individual regression coefficient these are:

 \[H_{null}: \theta = 0\]